Schwarz Etienne

 Schwarz Etienne is a Swiss luxury watch brand, founded in 1902 by Paul Arthur Schwarz and his wife Olga Etienne.

 History

-In 1902, Paul Arthur Schwarz and his wife Olga Etienne created a fabrique in La Chaux-de-Fonds and its name is a combination of their surnames.
+In 1902, Paul Arthur Schwarz and his wife Olga Etienne created Schwarz Etienne, a fabrique in La Chaux-de-Fonds whose name is a combination of their surnames.
 The company owned brands such as Venus or Alpha.

-The brand is acquired in 2003 by Raffaello Radicchi who soon initiated an action a plan to develop and produce movements in-house.
+The brand was acquired in 2003 by Raffaello Radicchi who soon initiated an action a plan to develop and produce movements in-house.

 Watches

 Modern watches of the brand are Haute Horlogerie, manufactured in-house including their movements.
 At BaselWorld 2017, the brand introduced a Tourbillon with retrograde seconds indication.